 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Sema4 and Medtronic and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
+NEW YORK, Sept.
 11, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Sema4 Holdings Corp.
-(NASDAQ: SMFR, SMFRW) and Medtronic PLC (NYSE: MDT).
+SMFR SMFRW))) and Medtronic PLC MDT.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: March 14, 2022 – August 15, 2022